Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

-Your answer is correct because in this situation, overtaking is not allowed for two main reasons according to German traffic rules:
+Your answer is correct because in this situation overtaking is not allowed mainly for two reasons:

-1. You do not have a clear and adequate view of the road ahead.
-The road curves ahead and there are trees and other visual obstacles, so you cannot see if any vehicles, cyclists, or hazards are coming toward you, which makes overtaking dangerous.
+1. You do not have an adequate view of the road ahead.
+The road curves and is partially obscured by trees, so you cannot see if there is oncoming traffic, which is dangerous when overtaking.